Software I use, gadgets I love, and other things I recommend.

 Canva

 I use this more than Figma.
 Mainly it's how I layout my social cards and blog post cover images.
+But with that said, lately I've noticed I've used chatGPT and Gemini to do the same.
+I'm going to give Canva another month or two to see if I can fully get rid of it.

 Content Creation